GoldstonianConcordanceBible/GCB-Knowledge-Infrastructure/education/sydtek-university/programs/certificates/certificate-sustainable-supply-chain-csr/README.md

 The program is grounded in the public scholarship and teaching themes associated with Dr. Justin Goldston’s work in supply chain management, sustainability, CSR, AI, blockchain, and digital transformation.

 ---
-# Main README Paste Block

-Use this near the top of the main README.

----

 The **Certificate in Sustainable Supply Chain Management & Corporate Social Responsibility** is a GitHub-native academic program for **SydTek University** and **SydTek Scholars**.
 It prepares learners to understand and improve modern supply chains through sustainability, ethics, governance, resilience, transparency, and emerging technology.